griquelme/tidyms/docs/quickstart.rst

 constructor, provides a reasonable set of default values for each method according to the analytical platform being used.

-Extracted ion chromatograms are created with :meth:`tidyms.MSData.make_chromatograms`, which accepts a list of m/z values and return a list of :class:`tidyms.Chromatogram`:
+Extracted ion chromatograms (EIC) are created with :meth:`tidyms.MSData.make_chromatograms`, which accepts a list of m/z values and return a list of :class:`tidyms.Chromatogram`: